Intro-to-SE-Spring-2020/NewAgeSocialMedia/README.md

 OkBoomer is made to make it easy for anyone to use social media.
 This project involves making a Twitter-like website that supports basic Twitter functionalities.
 Through this project, we will get hands-on experience in software development, specifically in web applications.

 ### Core Features
-* Compose a "BOOM"
+* Post a "BOOM"
-* React to "BOOM"
+* React to a "BOOM"
-* Comment on a "BOOM"
-* Subscribe to User
-* Create an Account
-* Log in/out of an Account
-* Account Database
-* Database for User Posts
-* Account Settings
-* Personalized Feeds
-* Upload Pictures
-* Threads
-* Search Engine
-* Filters
-* Direct Messages
-* Privacy for Accounts (including blocking, making account private, etc.)
-* Story Creations
-* AI for Clustering Posts into Categories
-* Categories for Multiple User Posts
+* Follow a User

 ### Languages and Techniques We Plan to Implement
 * Front End: HTML, CSS, & React.js
-* Back End: Python, Django
+* Back End: Django

 ### Execution & Documentation
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).